wp-plugins/wordpress-bootstrap-css/readme.txt

 I've put a full demo page of all the fully support shortcodes in this plugin:
 [Complete WordPress Twitter Bootstrap Shortcodes demo page](http://bit.ly/OFYCh8 "Complete WordPress Twitter Bootstrap Shortcodes demo page")

+= What are all the parameters for all the shortcodes? =

+For all the shortcodes simply type help="y" and preview your post - it will print a box for you showing all parameters, their default values and an explanation where appropriate.

 = The WordPress Shortcodes aren't getting processed properly - why? =

 You need to enable the shortcodes feature in the options page.
 This is a performance optimization so that people who don't need